-11. Related Party Transactions
+12. Related Party Transactions

-Various members of the Foundation may also be members of the Board of Trustees of the investment manager, USMF and/or TDC.
+Various members of the Foundation may also be members of the Board of Trustees of the investment manager, USMF.

 The Foundation has no employees.
 The University tracks and administers all payroll and fringe benefit costs for its employees who substantially support the Foundation.
-The Foundation reimburses the University for the salary and benefit costs on an annual basis, estimating the salary costs of individuals devoting effort to the Foundation, and applying a 33% fringe rate in addition to the salary costs for fiscal years ended June 30, 2018 and 2017.
+The Foundation reimburses the University for the salary and benefit costs on an annual basis, estimating the salary costs of individuals devoting effort to the Foundation, and applying a 33% fringe rate in addition to the salary costs for fiscal years ended June 30, 2019 and 2018.

 The Foundation supports commitments for fund raising expenses of the University, as per the affiliation agreement with UMCP.
-The amount paid by the Foundation to the University was \$900,000 and \$889,297 for the fiscal years ended June 30, 2018 and 2017, respectively.
+The amount paid by the Foundation to the University was \$859,595 and \$900,000 for the fiscal years ended June 30, 2019 and 2018, respectively.

-12. Commitments and Contingent Liabilities
+13. Commitments and Contingent Liabilities

 During the course of its operations, the Foundation may be exposed to various forms of litigation, claims and assessments.
-As of June 30, 2018, management was not aware of any matters that could have a material effect on the its financial position, change in net assets, or cash flows.
+As of June 30, 2019, management was not aware of any matters that could have a material effect on the its financial position, change in net assets, or cash flows.